Examples Tour

 framework.
 This chapter is the cross-section.
 The examples/ directory

-in the bytesandbrains repository ships seven runnable programs.
+in the bytesandbrains repository ships eight runnable programs.
 Each

 one is single-file, runs through the same author -> compile -> install